ksnortum/wordle-kotlin/README.md

 Probably the easiest way to run the app is to create a project in your IDE and run it from there.
-A close second would be to go to a command line, change directories (folders) to the installation folder and type `./wordle.sh` in Linux or `wordle` in Windows.
+A close second would be to go to a command line, change directories (folders) to the installation folder and type `./wordle.sh` in Linux or `.\wordle` in Windows.
 Otherwise, can build it by issuing this Gradle command in the installation directory:

 #### Linux